 Antivirus software is best when you can set it up and then forget that it's there.
-For that reason, Kaspersky Internet Security for Mac (starting at $39.99 per year) is the best of its class, and our Editor's Choice for Mac antivirus software.
+For that reason, Kaspersky Internet Security for Mac (starting at $39.99 per year) is our Editor's Choice for the best antivirus for Mac.
 Not only does it detect malware with perfect precision, but it also achieved the lowest system-performance-impact scores in all testing across the board.

 While we don't love the interface, this software is still easy enough to use.
 And though Kaspersky asks you to pay a yearly fee while some other options are free, none of its competitors offer as much protection with as little system impact.